z-wenlin/gpdb/gpdb-doc/markdown/utility_guide/client_utilities/pg_dumpall.md

 :   Prevent dumping of access privileges \(`GRANT/REVOKE` commands\).

 --disable-dollar-quoting
-:   This option disables the use of dollar quoting for function bodies, and forces them to be quoted using SQL standard string syntax.
+:   This option deactivates the use of dollar quoting for function bodies, and forces them to be quoted using SQL standard string syntax.

 --disable-triggers
 :   This option is only relevant when creating a data-only dump.
 It instructs `pg_dumpall` to include commands to temporarily disable triggers on the target tables while the data is reloaded.
 Use this if you have triggers on the tables that you do not want to invoke during data reload.
 The commands emitted for `--disable-triggers` must be done as superuser.
 So, you should also specify a superuser name with `-S`, or preferably be careful to start the resulting script as a superuser.